DragonRidersUnite/book/src/01-hello-dragon.md

 {{#include code/chapter_01/01_default/app/main.rb:1}}
 ```

-This `def`ines a method called `tick` and passes in an argument called `args`.
+This `def`ines a method called `tick` and passes in an parameter called `args`. `args` is short for arguments and is provided to us by DragonRuby GTK.

 Methods are reusable pieces of code that you can call to do something over and over again.
 Think of methods like verbs; they're actions.
 Methods are a foundational building block that allow for code reuse.

 Let's say you wanted to give a friend a cookie 🍪, you'd define a method called `give_cookie` and pass in the `friend` as a parameter.
 The friend then has a method called `eat` that we call, passing in a parameter of cookie.